alaeddine-abbagh/Ala_bot/README.md

 # AirTech Bot

-AirTech Bot is an AI-powered chatbot designed to assist with document analysis and answer questions.
+Aladin Bot is an AI-powered chatbot designed to assist with document analysis and answer questions.
 It's built using Python, leveraging the power of OpenAI's GPT models and the Chainlit framework for a user-friendly chat interface.

 ## Features